Skip to main content

 What is OSCOLA referencing?

 OSCOLA (Oxford Standard for the Citation of Legal Authorities) is the citation style used by UK law schools and legal publications.
 It uses footnotes for citations and a bibliography at the end.
+The current edition is the 4th edition, published by the University of Oxford.

 Which UK universities use OSCOLA?